anuragsachdeva28/Gmeet/README.md

 ## Optimization Specification

 1. API_KEY and access codes to the google API are supposed to be hidden in a separate file and must not be shared.
-But for the sake of convenience and testing are shared with you.
+But for the sake of **convenience and testing** are shared with you.
-2. This project can be easily enhanced by adding a feature to open the newly created link in a new tab.
+2. This project can be easily enhanced by adding a feature to open the **newly created link in a new tab**.
-3. New features like adding the attendees and notifying them can be very easily added as a feature because of the use of Google Calendar Api.
+3. New features like **adding the attendees and notifying them** can be very easily added as a feature because of the use of Google Calendar Api.
 ## Webpack auto-reload and HRM

 To make your workflow much more efficient this boilerplate uses the [webpack server](https://webpack.github.io/docs/webpack-dev-server.html) to development (started with `npm start`) with auto reload feature that reloads the browser automatically every time that you save some file in your editor.